 - Plastics Industry Pipe Association – to promote the correct use and installation of safe and environmentally responsible plastics pipe systems.

-- Thailand Environment Institute – to guide on national environmental policies based on expertise, facts and field experiences
+- Thailand Business Council for Sustainable Development – to guide and advocate on national environmental policies based on expertise, facts and field experiences; to build Business Competitiveness and Good Practices; and to raise public awareness on Sustainability Issues.

 - Energy Institute – to grow network with insight spanning the world of energy, from conventional oil and gas to the most innovative renewable and energy efficient technologies, gather and share essential knowledge about energy, the skills that articulate the voice of energy experts and know how that are helping to use it more wisely, and the good practice needed to keep it safe and secure.